jessherna17/BTSF2024/index.md

 I am always right.

 # Week 1: June 17-24, 2024
+## Day 1,2 (June 17/18)
-**Day 1/2 Objective:** Students will build their classroom culture and reflect on their identities as mathematicians.
+**Day 1,2 Objective:** Students will build their classroom culture and reflect on their identities as mathematicians.